 A good diet with lots of water and fiber is the best way to keep the colon and bowels healthy.
-Fresh veggies, whole grains, and fruit should be consumed throughout the day.
-Not just one apple or a bowl of oatmeal, but plates piled high with broccoli, greens, carrots, squash, favorite veggies and fruits should be eaten at every meal.
+Fresh veggies, legumes, fruit, and water should be consumed throughout the day.
+Not just one apple or a bowl of oatmeal every now and then, but plates piled high with broccoli, greens, carrots, squash, beans, and other vegetables should be eaten at every meal.
 Drink full glasses of water between meals.
 The colon needs water to keep things soft and moving.
 If eating lots of bread, pasta, or cheese, try taking a teaspoon of Epsom salts with some juice.
 The Epsom salts draw water into the colon providing moisture to the mass.
 Be sure to drink extra water when taking Epsom salts so the rest of your body doesn't become dehydrated!

 Organic produce is best and worth the extra cost.
-A local grocery store sells regular celery for 89 cents.
-Organic celery is more than double that price, but most organic items cost only 50 cents or so more than their toxic counterparts.
+A local grocery store sells regular celery for around one dollar.
+Organic celery is double that price, but most organic items cost only 50 cents or so more than their toxic counterparts.
 Good food is not expensive if you fix it yourself.
 It is worth it to protect your digestive system from poison chemicals.

 Poor colon health results in the re-absorption of toxins into the human body.
 Symptoms include infrequent bowel movements (constipation), cramps, bloody stool, hemorrhoids, diarrhea, mucous, dehydration, fatigue, nausea, depression, irritability, coated tongue, headaches, bad breath, body odor, and sallow complexion.

 Many herbs can help protect and heal the colon.
 Slippery elm and aloe juice reduce inflammation.
 Chamomile tea and green drinks with wheat grass soothe and help repair damage.
-Rosemary, peppermint, catnip, fennel, and green drinks are also excellent choices for colon health.
+Rosemary, peppermint, catnip, and fennel teas are also excellent choices for colon health.
 Milk thistle seed and dandelion extract enhance bile output and soften the stool.
 Many excellent laxative tea blends are sold at health food stores.

 * Always consult with a healthcare professional before taking any herbal remedies.